Qw11111111111/SequenceAligning/README.md

-# a_star_align
+# Aligners
-sequence aligner using astar algorithm
+WFA
+A star
+Needleman-Wunsch